| [ < ] | [ > ] | [ << ] | [Plus haut] | [ >> ] | [Top] | [Table des matières] | [Index] | [ ? ] |

 In the following example, the user enters ‘minibuffer.t’, and then

 types <RET>.
-The argument existing is t
+The argument existing is t, and the only

 buffer name starting with the given input is ‘minibuffer.texi’, so that